 - Space near the bottom right corner of the plan for the approval stamp

-Drainage Planning will send a letter to the applicant after reviewing the proposed Lot Grading Plan, notifying the applicant whether the plan is approved or needs revision.
+City of Edmonton Development Services will send a letter to the applicant after reviewing the proposed Lot Grading Plan, notifying the applicant whether the plan is approved or needs revision.
 The applicant is responsible for revising and re-submitting the Lot Grading Plan for further review within 60 days.

 Once the proposed Lot Grading Plan is approved, it will be stamped and signed and returned to the applicant for site construction.